swimdoctor/blog/Exercise1.md

 Exercise 1: Introduction and Setup

 Alright, we have all the parts and now it’s time to start putting them together.
-For this exercise, we’ll be using 1 LED, 2 Push Buttons, a 220 Ohm Resistor, and a few assorted jumper wires, alongside the Arduino and a breadboard.
+For this exercise, alongside the Arduino and a breadboard, we’ll be using:
+ - 1 LED
+ - 2 Push Buttons
+ - 1 220 Ohm Resistor
+ - Assorted Jumper Wires

 [Picture of all the components laid out]